pravega/pravega/cli/admin/README.md

-    config list : Lists all configuration set during this session. config set <name=value list>: Sets one or more config values for use during this session. container recover <container-id>: Executes a local, non-invasive recovery for a SegmentContainer. controller describe-readergroup <scope-name> <readergroup-id>: Get the details of a given ReaderGroup in a Scope. controller describe-scope <scope-name>: Get the details of a given Scope. controller describe-stream <scope-name> <stream-name>: Get the details of a given Stream.
+    config list : Lists all configuration set during this session. config set <name=value list>: Sets one or more config values for use during this session. container recover <container-id>: Executes a local, non-invasive recovery for a SegmentContainer. container continuous-recover <container-id>: Executes a local, non-invasive recovery for all SegmentContainers in the cluster during the specified duration. controller describe-readergroup <scope-name> <readergroup-id>: Get the details of a given ReaderGroup in a Scope. controller describe-scope <scope-name>: Get the details of a given Scope. controller describe-stream <scope-name> <stream-name>: Get the details of a given Stream.